Skip to content

 -- Session states table

-CREATE TABLE session_states (
+CREATE TABLE IF NOT EXISTS session_states (

 -- Session events table

-CREATE TABLE session_events (
+CREATE TABLE IF NOT EXISTS session_events (

 -- Session summaries table

-CREATE TABLE session_summaries (
+CREATE TABLE IF NOT EXISTS session_summaries (

 -- Application states table

-CREATE TABLE app_states (
+CREATE TABLE IF NOT EXISTS app_states (

 -- User states table

-CREATE TABLE user_states (
+CREATE TABLE IF NOT EXISTS user_states (

 Advanced Usage